eugenie9/criptor-io/README.md

 ## Overview

-This application aggregates news from multiple cryptocurrency news sources, stores them in a MongoDB database, and presents them in a clean, modern interface.
+This application aggregates news from multiple cryptocurrency news sources, stores them in a Cloudflare D1 database, and presents them in a clean, modern interface.
 It's designed to be a one-stop destination for staying updated with the latest developments in the cryptocurrency world.

 ## Features